 BBQ and Hot Tub

 Our Final Evening in Civilisation was finished off with a Steak BBQ and Hot tub evening.
-The Quite pool in the resort transformed into a pretty sociable area where many guests and owners congregated and chatted over drinks.
+The quiet pool in the resort transformed into a pretty sociable area where many guests and owners congregated and chatted over drinks.
 We had a great evening just chatting away with new people over a few drinks.
 Before retiring to our villa to enjoy the night on the Lanai.

 Tomorrow we head to Hana to spend the evening in the rainforest.
-We were really excited as the road to Hana is our favourite thing to do on the Island and staying in Hana makes it all the more special.
+We were really excited as the road to Hana is our favorite thing to do on the Island and staying in Hana makes it all the more special.
 Today hadn’t really gone to plan but we had salvaged quite a nice relaxing day with a fun end.